avaframe/AvaFrame/docs/glossary.rst

    10 deg point
       The point along a topography profile at which the slope angle is 10 degrees.
 Is usually considered to be the point after which the profile is consistently below 10 degrees.

    beta angle
       Angle from the topmost point of a profile to the :term:`beta point`.

-   release thickness [*relTh*, *d0*]
+   release thickness [*relTh*]
       TODO: which symbol

       snow thickness normal to surface in a release area.